AckerlyXu/heima/articles/sql-database/sql-database-cloud-migrate.md

-<properties
+---
-    pageTitle="SQL Server database migration to Azure SQL Database | Azure" description="Learn how about SQL Server database migration to Azure SQL Database in the cloud.
-Use database migration tools to test compatibility prior to database migration." keywords="database migration,sql server database migration,database migration tools,migrate database,migrate sql database" services="sql-database"
+title: SQL Server database migration to Azure SQL Database | Azure
+description: Learn how about SQL Server database migration to Azure SQL Database in the cloud.
+Use database migration tools to test compatibility prior to database migration.
-    documentationcenter=""
-    author="CarlRabeler"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="9cf09000-87fc-4589-8543-a89175151bc2"
-    ms.service="sql-database"
-    ms.custom="migrate and move"
-    ms.devlang="NA"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA"
-    ms.workload="sqldb-migrate"
-    ms.date="02/08/2017"
-    wacn.date=""
-    ms.author="carlrab" />
+keywords: database migration,sql server database migration,database migration tools,migrate database,migrate sql database
+services: sql-database
+documentationcenter: ''
+author: CarlRabeler
+manager: jhubbard
+editor: ''

+ms.assetid: 9cf09000-87fc-4589-8543-a89175151bc2
+ms.service: sql-database
+ms.custom: migrate and move
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: sqldb-migrate
+ms.date: 02/08/2017
+wacn.date: ''
+ms.author: carlrab
+---

 # SQL Server database migration to SQL Database in the cloud
 In this article, you learn about the two primary methods for migrating a SQL Server 2005 or later database to Azure SQL Database.
 The first method is simpler but requires some, possibly substantial, downtime during the migration.
 The second method is more complex, but substantially eliminates downtime during the migration.

 In both cases, you need to ensure that the source database is compatible with Azure SQL Database.
-With SQL Database V12, we are approaching [feature parity](/documentation/articles/sql-database-features/) with SQL Server, other than issues related to server-level and cross-database operations.
-Databases and applications that rely on [partially supported or unsupported functions](/documentation/articles/sql-database-transact-sql-information/) need some [re-engineering to fix these incompatibilities](/documentation/articles/sql-database-cloud-migrate/#resolving-database-migration-compatibility-issues) before the SQL Server database can be migrated.
+With SQL Database V12, we are approaching [feature parity](./sql-database-features.md) with SQL Server, other than issues related to server-level and cross-database operations.
+Databases and applications that rely on [partially supported or unsupported functions](./sql-database-transact-sql-information.md) need some [re-engineering to fix these incompatibilities](./sql-database-cloud-migrate.md#resolving-database-migration-compatibility-issues) before the SQL Server database can be migrated.

-> [AZURE.NOTE]
+> [!NOTE]
 > To migrate a non-SQL Server database, including Microsoft Access, Sybase, MySQL Oracle, and DB2 to Azure SQL Database, see [SQL Server Migration Assistant](https://blogs.msdn.microsoft.com/datamigration/2016/12/22/released-sql-server-migration-assistant-ssma-v7-2/).
 >